Shia Islam: Holy Relics (Tabarruk)

 Shia Muslims believe that the armaments and sacred items of all of the Abrahamic prophets, including Muhammad, were handed down in succession to the Imams of the Ahl al-Bayt.
 Jaʿfar al-Ṣādiq, the 6th Shia Imam, in Kitab al-Kafi mentions that "with me are the arms of the Messenger of Allah.
 It is not disputable."

-Further, he claims that with him is the sword of the Messenger of God, his coat of arms, his Lamam (pennon), and his helmet.
-In addition, he mentions that with him is the flag of the Messenger of God, the victorious.
-With him is the Staff of Moses, the ring of Solomon, son of David, and the tray on which Moses used to offer his offerings.
-With him is the name that whenever the Messenger of God would place it between the Muslims and pagans, no arrow from the pagans would reach the Muslims.
-With him is a similar object that the angels brought.

 Al-Ṣādiq also narrated that the passing down of armaments is synonymous with receiving the Imamat (leadership), similar to how the Ark of the Covenant in the house of the Israelites signaled prophethood.
-Imam Ali al-Ridha narrates that wherever the armaments among us would go, knowledge would also follow and the armaments would never depart from those with knowledge (Imamat).
+Imam Ali al-Ridha narrates that wherever the armaments among us would go, knowledge would also follow and the armaments would never depart from those with knowledge.

 Other doctrines

 Doctrine about necessity of acquiring knowledge

 According to Muhammad Rida al-Muzaffar, God gives humans the faculty of reason and argument.
 Also, God orders humans to think carefully about creation, while he refers to all creations as his signs of power and glory.
 These signs encompass all of the universe.
 Furthermore, there is an analogy of humans as the little world and the universe as the large world.
 God does not accept the faith of those who follow him without thinking and only with imitation, but God also blames them for such actions.
 In other words, humans have to think about the universe with reason and intellect, a faculty bestowed on us by God.
 Since there is more insistence on the faculty of intellect among Shia Muslims, even evaluating the claims of someone who claims prophecy is based on the intellect.